n6ai-archive/n6py/docs/guide/index.md

 :::

-## Installing
+## Installation

-To get started you have to install `n6py` with your prefered package manager.
+To get started you have to install `n6py` with your preferred package manager.

 ::: warning
 Cloud Notebook environments like Google Colab don't run the latest Python version required for some libraries like NumPy and Pandas that are bundled with n6py.
 You have to pass the `--no-deps` flag to prevent n6py from updating those libraries.